 Vitamin D Deficiency

-This graphic has been taken from an article by Bischoff-Ferrari et al., 2009.
-It shows how a higher intake of vitamin D and higher serum concentrations in the plasma (X axis) are connected to a lower relative risk (Y axis) of non-vertebral fractures.
+The table, taken from the article by Bischoff-Ferrari et al., 2009, shows how higher levels of vitamin D administration and higher serum concentrations in plasma (X-axis) are associated with a lower relative risk (Y-axis) of non-vertebral fractures.

 - Bischoff-Ferrari HA, Willett WC, Wong JB, Stuck AE, Staehelin HB, Orav EJ, Thoma A, Kiel DP, Henschkowski J. Prevention of Nonvertebral Fractures With Oral Vitamin D and Dose DependencyA Meta-analysis of Randomized Controlled Trials.
 Arch Intern Med.
 2009;169(6):551–561. doi:10.1001/archinternmed.2008.600